zymoncone/where-to-meet/README.md

 source .venv/bin/activate
 ```

-Once activated, you will see your environment's name in parentheses at the beginning of your terminal prompt. "(.venv)"
+Once activated, you will see your environment's name in parentheses at the beginning of your terminal prompt `(.venv)`

-3. Install packages
+### Install packages

 You can install it all your packages directly from `requirements.txt`